-Even though New Jersey sports betting and Pennsylvania sports betting (among a handful of other states) have regulated their industries, political betting remains against the rules here in the US.
+Even though New Jersey sportsbooks and Pennsylvania sportsbooks (among a handful of other states) have regulated operations, political betting remains against the rules here in the US.
 Again, this article is editorial in its approach and for entertainment only.

 The probabilities we present are derived from bet365’s UK-based betting market (where betting on all political markets is legal and regulated) which is one of the biggest in the world in terms of volume.
 You won’t find Vegas odds for President, for instance, because it’s not legal to have them in the US.